 Q. I grew up weird: We were brought up in a very religious, weird family setting.
 My grandfather was a very loving mentally ill man who nobody questioned.
 He believed he was a prophet and all blindly followed.
 We had an “independent” church in the basement of our deep country land.

 A: You do not have to forgive your mother for your childhood.
-I know that there’s a lot of value placed on forgiveness in religious settings, as well as in a secular therapeutic context, but all too often what that means is that someone who was victimized or harmed in a profound way is encouraged to paper over their pain, offer unearned absolution, and perform happiness.
+I know that there’s a lot of value placed on forgiveness in religious settings as well as in a secular therapeutic context, but all too often what that means is that someone who was victimized or harmed in a profound way is encouraged to paper over their pain, offer unearned absolution, and perform happiness.
 You can love your mother, accept her flaws and limitations, acknowledge the ways in which she failed you, experience periodic anger and resentment, all while remaining in her life and seeing her as a complex, multifaceted person.
-Your only “job” with regards to your own childhood is to attempt to view it as accurately and as honestly as possible, and to take care of yourself in the present.
-You do not have to forgive your mother, nor do you have to pretend that your childhood was fine just because she does.
+Your only job with regard to your own childhood is to attempt to view it as accurately and as honestly as possible and to take care of yourself in the present.
+You do not have to forgive your mother nor do you have to pretend that your childhood was fine just because she does.

 Continue to see your therapist and psychiatrist.
 Set whatever boundaries you need to with your mother.
 If that means not talking about your childhood with her right now, then that’s fine.
 If that means having a painful conversation with her about your childhood at some point and having a fight, then that’s fine too.
 The point is that you don’t have to forgive your mother in order to love her, so please don’t feel like it’s your job to get to a place of forgiveness unless and until you decide it’s something you’re ready for.

-Q. How to put this delicately: My brother—the baby, the favorite, the only boy, et cetera— is getting married.
+Q. How to put this delicately: My brother—the baby, the favorite, the only boy, etc.—is getting married.
 My mother is insistent on looking “drop-dead gorgeous” on his wedding day, and she sends me nightly links to very inappropriate (both in style and for her age) dresses she’s considering buying for this event.
-I very nicely and politically rule them out for largely made-up reasons, but I’m hoping you can help me come up with a sentence or two to delicately communicate why 1) dressing this way is inappropriate, and 2) you should not be attempting to outshine the bride (I’ve literally had to nix several ivory dresses).
+I very nicely and politically rule them out for largely made-up reasons, but I’m hoping you can help me come up with a sentence or two to delicately communicate why 1) dressing this way is inappropriate, and 2) you should not be attempting to outshine the bride.
+(I’ve literally had to nix several ivory dresses.)